-2Identify your title on the Canadian job market and find opportunities in your field
+2Identify your title in the Canadian job market and find opportunities in your field

-Identify your title on the Canadian job market and find opportunities in your field
+Identify your title in the Canadian job market and find opportunities in your field

 Identify the right job title for your job search

-Your occupation may be called differently in Canada—job titles and descriptions aren’t universal!
+Your occupation may be called something different in Canada—job titles and descriptions aren’t universal!
 This is why you need to know the right job title for your search.

-Canada uses the National Occupational Classification (NOC) system to classify millions of job titles in its Definition of labour market.
-When you completed the “work history” section of your WHV application, you were asked to specify your job description, so you may have referred to the NOC code for the best match.
+Canada uses the National Occupational Classification (NOC) system to classify millions of job titles in its definition of the labour market.
+When you completed the “work history” section of your Working Holiday application, you were asked to specify your job description, so you may have already referred to the NOC code for the best match.

 job-search-canada

-• Search by keyword: simply enter one or several keywords matching your job description, for instance “web developer.”
-The tool will return several job titles (“e-business [electronic business] Web site developer,” “Web site developer,” etc.) and one or several NOC codes (“2175 Web designers and developers”).
-Insert screenshot in English here.
+• Search by job title keyword: simply enter one or several keywords matching your job description, for instance “web developer.”
+The tool will return several job titles (“e-business [electronic business] Web site developer,” “Web site developer,” etc.) and one or several NOC codes (“21234 Web developers and programmers”).

-• Search the NOC (top-left corner of the page): you can select different search types from a dropdown menu, such as Index of titles, NOC Structure, NOC Descriptions and Complex search.
+• Search the NOC page: you can select different search types from the provided icons, such as Occupational and Skills Information System, NOC Hierarchy and Structure, Taxonomy and Complex search.

-Once you found your job title, write down the four-digit NOC code.
+Once you have found your job title, write down the five-digit NOC code.
 You may want to check the French version of your position if you’re applying for bilingual positions or if you’re looking for a job in Quebec—just click on “Français” at the top of the page.

 Most employers don’t use the exact NOC terminology but these keywords can still be useful for your job search.